Nina Tandon: Personal life

 Nina Tandon grew up on Roosevelt Island in New York City.
 She had one brother and two sisters.
 As a child, Tandon discovered an interest in science when she discovered her siblings suffered from eye conditions.
 She and her siblings were each encouraged to try various science experiments; Tandon's siblings also pursued careers in scientific fields.
 As a child, she enjoyed "taking apart TVs and building these giant Tinkertoy towers, playing with static electricity, and experimenting on [her] class for science fairs."
-She participated in puzzles and problem-solving, community theatre, poetry, and sewing.
+She participated in puzzles and problem-solving, community theater, poetry, and sewing.

 Education

 Nina Tandon attended college at Cooper Union, graduating with a Bachelor of Electrical Engineering in 2007.
 While completing her undergraduate education, she built an electronic musical instrument which is played through human bodies' electromagnetic waves.
 From 2003 to 2004, Tandon attended University of Rome Tor Vergata, having received a Fulbright scholarship.
 There, she worked on the development of LibraNose, analyzing "patient breath samples to determine the feasibility of a noninvasive cancer-smelling device."
-In 2006, she graduated from MIT with a MS in Electrical Engineering, having received a MIT Presidential Fellowship in 2004.
+In 2006, she graduated from MIT with an MS in Electrical Engineering, having received a MIT Presidential Fellowship in 2004.
 In 2006, she started graduate work at the Boston School before changing to follow her mentor, Professor Gordana Vunjak-Novakovice.
 She then studied at Columbia University, graduating in 2009 with a PhD in Biomedical Engineering, with a concentration in Cardiac Tissue Engineering.
 At Columbia, she began creating human tissues.
 She also received an MBA from Columbia in 2012.
 She said that she wanted to bridge the gap between the possibilities of her research, and actually making them happen, and this is made possible with a business degree.